-Required Courses (60-72 Credit Hours)

-Cour Course Title Credit Hour Prerequisit es

-REA Reading requirement (A minimur grade in each of the vocabulary sections as measured by college a ful completion of REA 112 or high REA 112 level or higher will enh ment in all required courses. / and c ssessme ner.)
-Pro omprehensio ent or succes oficiency at th on is- he

-Core Courses - A grade of C or better is required for grad luation.

-ANT Contemporary Indian Groups

-of the Southwest 3

-HIS 122 Tohono O'Odham History and Culture 3

-HIS 124 History and Culture of the

-HIS 148 Yaqui People History of Indians of North 3
+Course Number Course Title Credit Hours Prerequisites REA Reading requirement (A minim grade in each of the vocabul sections as measured by colleg ful completion of REA 112 or h REA 112 level or higher will e ment in all required courses. ary and c e assessm igher.)
+Pro omprehension ent or success- oficiency at the Core Course es - A grade of C or better is require ed for grad duation.
+ANT 121 Contemporary Indian Groups of the Southwest 3 HIS 122 Tohono O'Odham History and Culture 3 HIS 124 History and Culture of the Yaqui People 3 HIS 148 History of Indians of North America 3 HUM 260 Intercultural Perspectives 3 3 Support Co urses FOR/LANG Foreign Language: Completion of a language course numbered 211, fourth- semester level, or completion of SPA 202 or SLG 202.

-America 3

-HUM 260 Intercultural Perspectives 3

-Supp ort Course S

-FOR /LANG Foreign Language: Completion of a language course numbered 211, fourth- semester level, or completion of SPA 202 or SLG 202.
 Exceptions: 1.
-Bilingual or international students should consult an advisor concerning exceptions to this requirement.
-2. Native American students may also test out of this requirement.
-See an advisor in American Indian Studies at the University of Arizona.
-4-16
+Bilingual or international students should consult an 4-16 of

+advisor concerning exceptions to

+this requirement.

+2. Native American students may

+also test out of this requirement.

+See an advisor in American

+Indian Studies at the University

+of Arizona.

-If a student satisfies the language requirement in fewer than four credits, additional credit hours of transferable electives must be completed to meet the minimum associate degree requirement of 60 credit hours.
+If a student satisfies the language requirement in fewer than

+4 credits, additional credit hours

+of transferable electives must be

+completed to meet the minimum

+associate degree requirement of

+60 credit hours.

 See a faculty advisor.

-American Indian Studies co ntinued r next page 77

-General Education Requirements (See Graduation section of this catalog for associate of arts degree course lists.)
+General Education Requirements (See Graduation section of this catalog for associate of arts degree course list.)